Trevor Lawrence Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- In one matchup against the Colts, Lawrence threw for 162 passing yards, 63.5 yards below his over/under in Sunday's game.
+- Lawrence's 162 passing yards in one matchup against the Colts are 59.5 fewer yards than his over/under in Sunday's game.

-- Lawrence did not throw a touchdown pass in that contest against the Colts.

-- The Colts have the NFL's 18th-ranked pass defense this season, yielding 248.8 yards per game through the air.
+- The Colts have conceded 30 passing TDs this year (1.9 per game), ranking them 30th among NFL defenses.

 Recent Performances

-- Last week against the Patriots, Lawrence went 17-for-27 (63.0 percent) for 193 yards, while tossing one touchdown and three interceptions.
+- Last week against the Patriots, Lawrence went 17-for-27 (63.0 percent) for 193 yards, while throwing one touchdown and three interceptions.

-- Lawrence tacked on two carries for 16 yards, averaging eight yards per carry in the running game.
+- He also carried the ball two times for 16 yards, averaging eight yards per carry on the ground.

 - In his last three games, Lawrence has thrown for 683 yards (227.7 per game) while completing 62.5% of his passes (65-of-104), with one touchdown and three interceptions.

-- He's also carried the ball 13 times for 74 yards, averaging 24.7 yards per game.
+- He has tacked on 74 rushing yards on 13 carries, averaging 24.7 yards per game.

 Lawrence's Jacksonville Teammates